AerialRobotics-IITK/inter_iit_uav_fleet/README.md

 # inter_iit_uav_fleet

-Software stack for the DRDO SASE's UAV Fleet Challenge , a high prep event for the Inter-IIT Techmeet 8.0
+Software stack for the DRDO SASE's UAV Fleet Challenge , a high prep event for the Inter-IIT Techmeet 8.0.
+Detailed information about the software architecture and pipelines can be found in the [wiki](https://github.com/tanaysaha/inter_iit_uav_fleet/wiki).

 ## Overview